Lizzy517/Lizzy517/README.md

 ## Hi there 👋

+💐 This is Lizzy(Haoyue), an economics predoc researcher who has a dream to be a programmer > < I will shared some coursework code (Python, R and Stata) here and I am looking forward to learn a lot of stuff here!

 <!--
 **Lizzy517/Lizzy517** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.